Using the Wash U Epigenome Browser @ BioHPC

 Add custom track on the Wash U epigenome browse

 Go to BioHPC website: http://epigenome.biohpc.swmed.edu .
 Say we have human data, then we click on the picture of Human hg19, select “Custom tracks”, and choose the corresponding data type.
 A bigwig file is used in this case.
+Paste the lamella shared link, add /download at the end of the link, give a track name, like "demo", and click submit.

 For more information and tutorials about Wash U genome browser, please check this page maintained by the team at Washington University in St. Louis.